RapidAPI/DevRel-Stack-Data/guides/posts/api-vulnerabilities/post.md

     - api
     - vulnerabilities
 coverImage: ''
-draft: false
 ---

 <Lead>
 	Everyone is using APIs to build large-scale applications.
 APIs are made scalable so they can grow as an application grows.
 You also need to ensure that your APIs are secure; otherwise, anyone can unethically access its data.
 </Lead>

 There are many different vulnerabilities that you need to take care of while developing an API.
 Let’s take a look at some of them.